Calls to Artists& Grant Opportunities

 • K-12 Program

-Programs must take place in the 2021 calendar year, be arts and cultural in nature, and meet for least three consecutive hands-on sessions.
+The Arts Education In School K-12 Grant is designed to support arts education projects in K-12 school settings and partnerships between arts providers and public schools.
+Programs must take place in the 2021 calendar year, be arts and cultural in nature, and meet for at least (3) consecutive hands-on sessions.
 This grant is for grades K-12 and requires sessions to either take place during the school day, with both the artist and cooperated educator involved.
-Organizations as well as Individual Artists may apply, with a minimum request of $300 and a maximum request of $5000.
+Organizations as well as Individual Artists may apply, with a minimum request of $300 and a maximum request of $5,000.
 Programs in the past have included dance performances, theater productions, concerts, and historical programs.
 Deadline NOV 20, 2020 at 4:00pm

 • Community Based Learning Program

-Programs must take place in the 2020 calendar year.
-This program is designed to support arts education projects in community-based settings, for youth or senior learners.
-There is a minimum requirements on three (3) contact sessions with the same teaching artist(s) and core group of students.
+The Community Based Learning Grant is designed to support arts education projects in community-based settings, for youth or senior learners.
+Programs must take place in the 2021 calendar year.
+Curriculum must include at least (3) contact sessions with the same teaching artist(s) and core group of students.
 Activities can take place in a venue such as a library, community center, senior center.
 Non profit organizations can apply directly for funds.
 A letter of support from the teaching artist is required.
 Individual artists or unincorporated entities may apply directly to this program by partnering with an eligible nonprofit organization.
 The applicant artist must reside in the same county as the partnering organization.
 Deadline NOV 20, 2020 at 4:00pm

 Individual Artist Grant